Gokulkannarasan/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

-# Exp No:6 4-KB-ROM-Memory-with-Read-and-Write-Operations using verilog hdl
+# Exp No:7 Write the verilog hdl code for 4 KB ROM Memory with Read and Write Operations and verify with testbench

 ## Aim